MCresearch/PP_Collection/README.md

-# PP_collection
+# PPNAO_collection
-Pseudopotentials used in our group.
+Pseudopotentials and Neumerical Atomic Orbitals used in our group.
 We mainly focus on the norm-conserving pseudopotentials.